ENGLISH & MATH PLACEMENT GUIDES

 College Placement Test - Students who have taken a placement test at another regionally accredited institution within the last two years should submit documentation of test results to our office.
 The documentation must include the course for which the student is eligible to register and will be subject to review by Coastline.

-Non-traditional Credits (for math placement only)- Students can submit results from any of the following test programs:
+Non-traditional Credits (for Math placement only)- Students can submit results from any of the following test programs:

-Students may bypass developmental-level prerequisites, without taking a placement examination, and place themselves into math and English.
+Students may bypass developmental-level prerequisites, without taking a placement examination, and place themselves into Math and English.

 Students enrolling under this open placement model may wish to receive guidance to maximize their likelihood of succeeding in college-level (non-developmental) classes in the shortest time possible.
-Thus, we recommend students seek a counselor’s or advisor’s input if they have previously been placed into a lower-level math or English course (using a Placement instrument, high school transcripts or other option outlined on our website), but wish to self-place into a high level course.
+Thus, we recommend students seek a counselor’s or adviser's input if they have previously been placed into a lower-level Math or English course (using a Placement instrument, high school transcripts or other option outlined on our website), but wish to self-place into a high level course.